ansys/pyensight/README.rst

 Development
 -----------
+First, make sure you have a virtual environment with all dependencies as described under `Installation`.

-``pre-commit`` is a multi-language package manager for pre-commit hooks.
+`pre-commit <https://pre-commit.com/>`_ is a multi-language package manager for pre-commit hooks.

 To install pre-commit into your git hooks, run: